- Video : When Can Babies Have Honey? Benefits, Risks and Tips

 What If Honey Is Accidentally Given to Your Baby?

 If honey is accidentally given to your baby –

-- If your baby is above 18 months of age: If your baby accidentally ingests honey in her meal, it is not going to be a huge problem since their immune systems are developed and acidic enough to eliminate spores of the bacterium in their gastrointestinal tracts upon the consumption of honey.
+- If your baby is above 18 months of age: If your baby accidentally ingests honey in her meal, it is not going to be a huge problem since her immune system is developed and acidic enough to eliminate spores of the bacterium in their gastrointestinal tracts upon the consumption of honey.

 - If your baby is below 12 months of age: She may be susceptible to paralysis and, in severe cases, death, due to an immunocompromised system.
 In this case, contact your doctor or concerned medical practitioner immediately.

 - Look out for symptoms: If your baby has already consumed honey, look for signs of infant botulism, such as listlessness, lack of appetite, lethargy, and muscle cramps.
 Pressure-cook homemade foods to eliminate any spores of the bacterium and reduce the chances of botulinum spores developing in her gastrointestinal tracts.
 Before serving canned foods, boil them for 10 minutes.

 - Prolonged constipation: If the situation worsens and your baby experiences severe constipation (which is one of the first signs of infant botulism), consider administering a dose of the Botulism Immune Globulin.
 This is a substance that treats the toxin ingested in the baby’s digestive system and works immediately, thus preventing further complications.
 However, do consult your doctor once before doing so.

 Is It Safe to Use Honey Pacifiers?

 No. The fundamental fact about honey applies here too – any amount of honey can be dangerous for a baby below 12 months of age.
 There is a possible scenario of honey ingestion through the tiny hole present in the pacifier, which can pose a risk to your baby’s health.

 Honey in Different Forms